top of page

 Bellbird Pictures make thought-provoking and compelling documentaries that have appeared in film festivals and on television around the world.

-If you have a story that you think needs documenting, we’d love to hear about it.
+We create memorable screen moments that engage and move audiences - if you have a story that you think needs documenting, we’d love to hear about it.

 Sheen Of Gold is a terrific piece of work...the whole enterprise is cut together with a simplicity that belies just how intelligent and perfect the edit actually is.